Justine Elliot: Opposition (2004–2007)

 In a considerable upset at the 2004 election, Elliot defeated the National Party's Larry Anthony, a minister in the Howard government.
 Elliot's win was one of the few victories for the Labor Party as the Coalition easily won a fourth term in government.
 She was only the second Labor member ever to win the seat, and was also the only Labor challenger to defeat a Coalition MP in a rural seat.
 Richmond had been in the hands of a conservative party for all but six years since Federation, and for 66 of those years by the National Party.
 For much of that time, it had been a reasonably safe National seat.
 However, the growth of Tweed Heads and other coastal communities, as well as the concurrent loss of its more rural territory, has seen it become an increasingly urban seat since the 1980s.
 Elliot trailed Anthony by 11 points on the first count and was well behind him for most of the night.
 However, on the seventh count, a Green candidate's preferences flowed overwhelmingly to Elliot, allowing her to defeat Anthony by 301 votes.

 Elliot served on the House of Representatives Standing Committee on Health and Ageing from 2004 to 2007.
 The 2007 election saw Elliot re-elected over the Nationals' Sue Page.
-She picked up a swing of over 7.4 points, which was significantly larger than the New South Wales state average and technically made Richmond a safe Labor seat.
+She picked up a swing of over 7.4 points, which was significantly larger than the New South Wales state average.